Dr Phil Grünewald

 Deputy Director of Energy Research

-Phil is Deputy Director of Energy Research at the University of Oxford and an Engineering and Physical Sciences Research Council (EPSRC) Fellow.
+Phil is Director of Energy Research at the University of Oxford and an Engineering and Physical Sciences Research Council (EPSRC) Fellow.

 He obtained a PhD in Energy Research from Imperial College London for his whole-system assessment of the future role of electricity storage.
 Since then he joined the Lower Carbon Futures group in the Environmental Change Institute at Oxford, where he leads the theme on Flexibility, as a means to support the integration of renewable energy sources.